chenqiuyuan/chenqiuyuan.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Affliation
 I am pursuing my Ph.D. in Zhejiang University.
+I was an intern in Hengtian software.
+I was an intern in Tencent.

 ### Google Scholar
 [Direct link] to Google scholar page.